From NGO to Social Business : Why and How

 The international development and aid sector is undergoing major changes and many organizations need to update or adapt the way they work.
-Many leaders I speak with are considering moving the business model from that of a donor-funded, traditional nongovernmental organization, toward a sustainable social enterprise.
+Many leaders I speak with are considering moving the business model from that of a donor-funded, traditional nongovernmental organization, towards a sustainable social enterprise.

-Most organizations I speak to list three key reasons for change:
+In our experience, most organisations list three key reasons for change:

-How to change
+How to Change

-1. Cut down to (bare) essentials
+1. Cut back to the (bare) essentials

-Decide what you are good at and cut down everything else.
+Decide what you are good at and cut back everything else.
 For example, at the beginning of 2012, Cordaid was running well over 2,000 projects.
 By the end of the same year, just under 1,000 of these had been put on hold and transferred to a specially created unit to wind them down.

 2. Get help — but not too much